-The work of the artists puts them directly in the public eye, so they often have to deal with inappropriate and offensive comments about their chosen career.
-While there might be situations where some of the statements below are true for some individuals, we compiled a list of 15 most common misconceptions about artists in general, regardless of the art they create.
+The work of artists puts them directly in the public eye, so they often have to deal with inappropriate and offensive comments about their chosen career.
+While there might be situations where some of the statements below are true for some individuals, we have compiled a list of 15 most common misconceptions about the artists in general, regardless of the art they create.

 1. Art is all fun and no real work

 Creating art may seem like a lot of fun and play from the outside.
 Yet, just imagine all the practicing and training artists have to go through before they can show their creation to the world.
 It’s not just real work – it’s hard work.

 2. All artists are perfectionists

 The truth is, nobody is perfect, and we all know it.
 Striving for perfection is one thing, but achieving it is an impossible task.
 We could say artists are deeply devoted to their art, very detail-oriented, and they take their time to create the final piece as they see it in their mind’s eye.
 Once it’s out there, and anyone can see it, they become vulnerable, exposed, and criticism can arise.
 Wouldn’t you try to do it the best you can if you were in their shoes?